Northern Transcon: Passenger trains

 Between 2009 and 2013, when BNSF suspended freight traffic between Fargo and Minot via Grand Forks because of overflows of Devils Lake, threatened to allow the rising waters to cover the line unless Amtrak could provide $100 million to raise the tracks.
 BNSF also offered Amtrak, during that time, to accommodate the Builder on the segment of the Transcon between Fargo and Minot, but that would have meant the loss of the Grand Forks, Devils Lake and Rugby station stops.
 To compensate for the loss of station stops at Grand Forks, Devils Lake, and Rugby that would have been caused by the shift, BNSF suggested that Amtrak add a station stop at New Rockford, North Dakota.
 However, Amtrak said that they would continue using the line by the lake.
 In 2010, analysts estimated that Amtrak would soon either have to rebuild the bridge that crosses the lake at Churchs Ferry, or reroute its passenger trains.
 In June 2011 agreement was reached that Amtrak and BNSF would each cover 1/3 of the cost with the rest to come from the federal and state governments.

 In December 2011, North Dakota was awarded a $10 million TIGER grant from the US Department of Transportation to assist with the state portion of the cost.
 Work began in June 2012, and the track is being raised in two stages: 5 ft in 2012, and another 5 feet in 2013.
 Two bridges and their abutments are also being raised.
 When the track raise is complete, the top-of-rail elevation will be 1466 ft.
 This is 10 feet above the level at which the lake will naturally overflow and will thus be a permanent solution to the Devils Lake flooding.

 The Metra BNSF Line operates in the whole Chicago Subdivision, providing commuter rail service.
 These are the only passenger trains directly operated by BNSF via a "purchase of service agreement" with Metra.
 This stretch of track also hosts the Amtrak California Zephyr, the Amtrak Southwest Chief, and the Chicago-Quincy sections of the Amtrak Illinois Service on their way to Galesburg and points west.

-The Northstar Line operates north of Minneapolis on the Midway and Staples Subdivisions.
+Between October 2009 and January 2026, the Northstar Line operated north of Minneapolis on the Midway and Staples Subdivisions.
 Also, the Seattle Subdivision hosts Amtrak Cascades as well as Sounder commuter rail trains.